by Jay W. Sharp

 Life in a Black Regiment

-Both in the military they volunteered to serve and in the civilian communities they came to protect, the buffalo soldiers often experienced vestiges of prejudice and discrimination.
+Both in the military they volunteered to serve and in the civilian communities they came to protect, the buffalo soldiers often experienced prejudice and discrimination.
 In one instance, said the Leckies, a white lieutenant named Edward Heyl, “ordered three [buffalo soldiers] hung by their wrists from a tree because they had been slow, he thought, in removing their horses’ nosebags.”
 In another instance, two soldiers with the Ninth Regiment, Troop E, passing through Santa Fe, New Mexico, found themselves under arrest for the “possession of arms,” said Kenner.
 “Hauled before a judge,” said incensed commanding officer Colonel Hatch in an report to his Assistant Adjutant General, “they were fined the amount of money found on their persons and releasedminus their weapons, which had been confiscated.”